tier4/AutowareArchitectureProposal.iv/planning/scenario_planning/lane_driving/behavior_planning/behavior_velocity_planner/intersection-design.md

 In addition, the external users / modules (e.g. remote operation) to can intervene the STOP/GO decision for the vehicle behavior.
 The override interface is expected to be used, for example, for remote intervention in emergency situations or gathering information on operator decisions during development.

 ![brief](./docs/intersection/intersection.svg)

+### Launch Timing

+Launches when there is a conflicting lanelet in ego lane.

 ### Limitations